 Selecting which university to study with is a big decision.
-At Charles Sturt University (CSU), we’ve put together a dream team of prospective student advisers to guide you on this journey.
-As their title suggests, their role is to provide advice about all aspects of CSU – and help you achieve your dreams.
-Keep an eye on Insight over the coming weeks as we introduce you to the CSU dream team.
+At Charles Sturt University, we’ve put together a dream team of prospective student advisers to guide you on this journey.
+As their title suggests, their role is to provide advice about all aspects of life at Charles Sturt – and help you achieve your dreams.
+Keep an eye on Insight over the coming weeks as we introduce you to our dream team.

 Introducing Hilary Matchett

-We sat down with Hilary Matchett, Prospective Student Adviser at Charles Sturt University (CSU), for a quick catch up.
-As a CSU grad herself, Hilary can tell you everything you need to know about CSU and #unilife.
+We sat down with Hilary Matchett, Prospective Student Adviser at Charles Sturt University, for a quick catch up.
+As a Charles Sturt grad herself, Hilary can tell you everything you need to know about #unilife.

-As a prospective student adviser (PSA), I assist students who are considering study at CSU, both school leaver and non-school leaver as well as on-campus and online students, with their course enquiries and admission requirements.
+As a prospective student adviser (PSA), I assist students who are considering study with us, both school leaver and non-school leaver as well as on-campus and online students, with their course enquiries and admission requirements.